 Oxygen Therapy is very safe.
 This Centre has provided more than 60,000 oxygen treatment sessions since 1988 without a serious incident.
 Some people find that the increase in pressure affects their ears, just like in an aircraft flight.
 We help with sorting this out.

-The session is conducted by 2 trained operators with whom you have constant contact via an intercom system for sound and vision.
+The session is conducted by two trained operators with whom you have constant contact via an intercom system for sound and vision.
 During the therapy most people read books or magazines.
 Some play board games.
 Scrabble is very popular!
-Others take it as a opportunity to just unwind and relax.
+Others take it as an opportunity to just unwind and relax.

 Visitors are welcome, by appointment, to see Oxygen Therapy in action.
 We look forward to you contacting us.